eodiandie/tips/README.md

 * **Informational**: Describes a TRON design issue, or provides general guidelines or information to the TRON community, but does not propose a new feature.

 For further discussion, please enter [Telegram](https://t.me/troncoredevscommunity)

+## License:

+All the content are licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).